quentinsf/rollease2mqtt/rollease2mqtt/README.md

 ### Local development

+If you wish to experiment with changes to the code, the easiest first stage may be to run `main.py` by hand on the machine connected to the hub.
+It will still communicate to the MQTT hub, and if you're using Home Assistant and it's appropriately configured to talk MQTT, things should still work.

-If you wish to modify the code yourself, you can instead install it as a 'local add-on'.
+As an alternative, you can create your own version and install it as a 'local add-on'.
 Full details are in the [Making your first add-on](https://developers.home-assistant.io/docs/en/hassio_addon_tutorial.html) tutorial, but roughly:

 * There should be a local addons folder in your Home Assistant system.
 Exactly how you access this will depend on your  installation - in my Hassio world, from the root machine, the directory is at `/data/hassio/addons/local`, but if you use the Samba Share add-on in Hassio, then the local addons folder will be available as a share called 'addons' from your hassio machine.